New HDP Contact Tips Provide Robotic Pulsed MIG Welding Benefits

 Contact tips made from copper or copper chrome zirconium are commonly used in many welding applications.
 However, adoption of a GMAW-P process can double contact tip replacement frequency and related downtime when using copper or chrome zirconium tips.

 A new innovative technology on the market today can significantly extend the time between contact tip changeover, thanks to a combination of proprietary materials and tip design.
-TOUGH LOCK™ HDP Contact Tips from Tregaskiss last more than 10 times longer than copper or chrome zirconium tips, allowing operations to go from changing contact tips two to four times each shift to only changing the tips once every third shift or longer.
+HDP contact tips from Tregaskiss last more than 10 times longer than copper or chrome zirconium tips, allowing operations to go from changing contact tips two to four times each shift to only changing the tips once every third shift or longer.

-The tips currently come in .035, .040 and .045 sizes and can be used with standard nozzles and TOUGH LOCK® Gas Diffusers as well as with air-cooled guns or water-cooled guns.
-HDP Contact Tips can be used with Tregaskiss guns, as well as guns from other MIG welding gun manufacturers.
+The tips currently come in .035, .040 and .045 sizes and can be used with standard nozzles and TOUGH LOCK® retaining heads as well as with air-cooled guns or water-cooled guns.
+HDP contact tips can be used with Tregaskiss guns, as well as guns from other MIG welding gun manufacturers.

 Because the tip bore is sized so tightly to the welding wire, it’s best to use the HDP Contact Tip with good-quality welding wire that has a large cast.
 A high-quality wire typically has a consistent wire diameter, which promotes better feeding and optimized performance.